benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 ### Elevator pitch

-I want to start an [extension](http://extension.anu.edu.au)/outreach program in creative code (using code to make art + music & other cool things) for ACT High School[^hs-college] students interested in the intersection of art & technology.
+{:.hl-para}

-We will run workshops in High Schools to identify interested students, and host the **c/c/c studio**[^ccc-group] a weekly on-campus interactive learning community to give them opportunities to learn, create, and share their skills.
+I want to start the **c/c/c studio**[^ccc-group], an extension/outreach program in creative code (using code to make art + music & other cool things) for ACT High School[^hs-college] students interested in the intersection of art & technology.
+Students will be part of a weekly on-campus interactive learning community where they will be guided by instructors in creating their own new works of code-based art & music.
+At the end of each semester we will host a "grad show" gallery exhibition/performance of the works from the c/c/c studio.
-At the end of each semester, the c/c/c studio will host a gallery exhibition & performance of new works of code-based art & music.
-This program will attract fantastic students who might otherwise not study Eng/CS (either at ANU or anywhere) and engage the wider community in helping them _reimagine_ what it is to be a Computer Scientist or Engineer in the 21st century.
+This program will attract fantastic students who might otherwise not study Engineering or Computer Science (either at ANU or elsewhere) and engage the wider community in helping them _reimagine_ what it is to be a Computer Scientist or Engineer in the 21st century.

 [^hs-college]: since we're in the ACT, I mean Hign School _and_ College (i.e. years 7--12)